Training and support

 There is also additional support and information available at our monthly fostering forums and bi-monthly evening forums, all topics are decided on an annual basis.
 And further training is available online through our specialised training provider.

 The training topics for each financial year are set out in our carer’s ‘Fostering Training Programme’’ which you will receive on completion of your assessment and Panel attendance and the ‘Schedule of Events’ that is emailed to all carers monthly.

 As well as offering training and support to assist you with fostering, the pastoral side of fostering for you and your family is also important to us.

 We offer monthly day forums and bi-monthly evening forums which offer an opportunity for you to network with fellow foster carers.

 We also offer special social events including an annual Christmas party for both birth children and foster children and social groups for both the children of our foster carers and the children in placement.

 In addition, foster carers are given membership of Foster Talk (www.fostertalk.org) an independent not for profit organisation which offers impartial advice and support for foster carers.
 Other benefits to being a member of Foster Talk include discounts for days out and with certain retailers.

-We at Bournemouth value our foster carers and organise various events where our foster carers and their families can get involved.
+We at BCP value our foster carers and organise various events where our foster carers and their families can get involved.